IwunzeGE/DevOps-Project/PROJECT 17/README.md

 }
 ```

-Declate the variables in our resources that has not been declared in the `variables.tf` file.
+Declare the variables in our resources that has not been declared in the `variables.tf` file.

 ```python
 variable "ami" {